wwdok/Quick-Python-Print/README.md

 ## Motivation

 When I am learning deep learning model, I often want to know how the tensor shape changes along the way, I think this will help me understand how the deep learning model works.
-Take pytorh for example, these operations `view，slice，concat，permute，conv，linear etc` all will change the tensor shape.
-Fortunately, many deep learning framework all have `.shape` attribute of tensor(as far as I know, there are pytorch, numpy, tensorflow, paddlepaddle, oneflow), so this makes the extension be useful for different deep learning framework users, afterwards, I add more features to make it also useful for other python developer.
+Take pytorh for example, these operations `view，slice，concat，permute，conv，linear` etc all will change the tensor shape.
+Fortunately, many deep learning framework all have `.shape` attribute of tensor(as far as I know, there are pytorch, numpy, tensorflow, paddlepaddle, oneflow), so this makes the extension be useful for different deep learning framework users.
+Afterwards, I add more features to make it also useful for other python developers.

 ## Installation